Canadian Community Health Survey - Annual Component (CCHS)

 The survey began collecting data in 2001 and was repeated every two years until 2005.
 Starting in 2007, data for the Canadian Community Health Survey (CCHS) were collected annually instead of every two years.
 While a sample of approximately 130,000 respondents were interviewed during the reference periods of 2001, 2003 and 2005, the sample size was changed to 65,000 respondents each year starting in 2007.

-As a result of the redesign, the 2015 CCHS has a new collection strategy, is drawing the sample from two different frames and has undergone major content revisions.
-With all these factors taken together, caution should be taken when comparing data from previous cycles to data released for the 2015 cycle onwards.
+As a result of these redesigns and major changes to collection and sampling approaches as well as content updates, caution should be taken when comparing data from previous cycles to data released for the 2015 and 2021 and for data released 2022 and onwards.

 Reference period: Varies according to the question (for example: "over the last 12 months", "over the last 6 months", "during the last week", etc.)